-An upper bound on the performance degradation due to network contention can be derived assuming a maximal message injection rate (i.e., the processors do no work, but simply try to continuously send messages) and by using a mapping with large network distances (e.g., a random mapping).
+Upper bound on contention.
+An upper bound on the performance degradation due to network contention can be derived assuming a maximal message injection rate (i.e., the processors do no work, but simply try to continuously send message) and by using a mapping with large network distances (e.g., a random mapping).
 This also gives us an indication on performance improvements obtainable with improved mapping or communication locality for very fine-grained applications with large messages.

-If there were no contention, the maximal message injection rate would be $\frac{1}{2GB}$.
-Solving the following equation (obtained from (7)) gives a bound on the message injection rate, m, with contention:
+If there were no contention, the maximal message injection rate would be $\frac{1}{2GB}$ .
+Solving the following equation (obtained from equation 7) gives a lower bound on the message injection rate m with contention.